emailbox/emailbox/readme.md

 #### Storage

 All text data is stored in a Mongo database.
 S3 stores all received/sent attachments.
+MySQL holds user information and some credentials.

 #### Email Server Architecture